sriharshach/javanotes/Introduction-Concepts.md

 Interfaces are a powerful tool to use for decoupling.
 Classes can communicate through interfaces rather than other concrete classes, and any class can be on the other end of that communication simply by implementing the interface.

-**Below points makes a class as immutable.**
-* The instance variable of the class is final i.e. we cannot change the value of it after creating an object.
-* The class is final so we cannot create the subclass.
-* There is no setter methods i.e. we have no option to change the value of the instance variable.

 **Heavyweight vs Lightweight in java**

 Heavyweight components like "AWT" components must be drawn using native GUI on a specific platform or EJB which depend on application servers
 Where lightweight components like "Swing" components are drawn by java and don't rely on native GUI or spring framework are drawn from JDK and it’s jars not from application servers

-**Keywords/Other notes in Java** varargs : varrags allows the method to accept zero or multiple arguments.
+**Keywords/Other notes in Java**

+varargs : varrags allows the method to accept zero or multiple arguments.
 Advantage of using varargs is we don't have to provide overloaded methods so less code. http://www.javatpoint.com/varargs
 ```